evgenyantipin/react-socket-chat/README.md

 - this is chatting application
 - development with [nextJS](https://nextjs.org/), [socket.io](https://socket.io/) 📦
 - yarn install at least "node": ">=10.16.0" it implements 'engine' in package.json.
+- experience real-time chatting with more than two local hosts e.g. http://localhost:3000

 ## Install